Investing Brokerages & Advisors

 • Market data isn't widely available to those without Gold accounts

-Differences between Robinhood vs. Fidelity
+6 key differences between Robinhood and Fidelity

-Although both Fidelity and Robinhood provide access to stocks, ETFs, and options, Fidelity has a wider selection of asset classes.
-And if you want access to mutual funds and bonds, you need to turn to Fidelity.
-You can even invest in annuities through this brokerage.
-If you want more fixed-income assets, such as certificates of deposit (CDs) and bonds, Fidelity can offer you that access.
+For example, if you want access to mutual funds and bonds, you'll need to turn to Fidelity, since Robinhood doesn't offer these popular investments.
+You can also invest in annuities through this brokerage.
+Plus, if you want more fixed-income assets, such as certificates of deposit (CDs), Fidelity provides these, too.

-If you're interested in buying cryptocurrency, Robinhood can be a better choice than Fidelity.
-Both platforms allow for direct crypto trading, but Fidelity only lets you choose from bitcoin, ethereum, and litecoin.
-For access to more types of cryptocurrencies with Fidelity, you'd want to choose an ETP (which is like an ETF comprised of cryptocurrencies instead of stocks).
-You can also use your employer-sponsored 401(k) to add bitcoin to your portfolio, but that's a different process than opening your own account through Fidelity.
+While both platforms allow for direct crypto trading, Fidelity only lets you choose from Bitcoin, Ethereum, Solana, Litecoin, and Fidelity Digital Dollar.
+For access to more types of cryptocurrencies with Fidelity, you'd want to choose an ETP (an ETF composed of cryptocurrencies rather than stocks).
+You can also use your employer-sponsored 401(k) to add crypto to your portfolio, but that's a different process than opening your own account through Fidelity.

 Tip